THIS POST MAY CONTAIN AFFILIATE LINKS.

 1. Incorporate Cardio

-Cardiovascular (aerobic) activity is crucial as you get older, as it helps you maintain heart health and burns calories.
-Unfortunately as you get older, your risk of heart disease increases, so it’s important to stay as heart healthy as possible.
-Aerobic exercise, including jogging, cycling, swimming and jumprope, is one of the best ways to do this.
+Cardiovascular (aerobic) activity is crucial as you get older, as it helps you maintain heart health and burn calories.
+Your risk of heart disease increases with age, so it’s important to stay heart healthy.
+Aerobic exercises like jogging, cycling, swimming, and jumprope are great options.
 Aim for three days a week of moderate-to-intense cardio.

 2. More Rest Days